apache/datafu/README.md

 ./gradlew :datafu-pig:test -Dtest.single=QuantileTests
 ```

 The tests can also be run from within eclipse.
+Note that you may run out of heap when executing tests in Eclipse.
+To fix this adjust your heap settings for the TestNG plugin.
+Go to Eclipse->Preferences.
+Select TestNG->Run/Debug.
+Add "-Xmx1G" to the JVM args.

 ### DataFu Hourglass